Nepean River Bridge

 The final location of the bridge was pushed further south away from Victoria Bridge to avoid hazards and other local constraints.
 These included heritage, access to and around property and the submarine high pressure gas mains on the southern side of the bridge which supplies Blue Mountains residents with gas.

-The location south of Victoria Bridge was considered the most safe and appropriate.
+The location south of Victoria Bridge was considered the safest and most appropriate.
 The preferred bridge design and location was chosen following extensive community consultation, as it best addressed environmental, engineering and community constraints.